Family and consumer sciences education and studies

 Graduates of the family and consumer sciences education and studies program are well-prepared for careers for seven varying content areas.
 They are also able to pursue further education options in graduate programs.

-Internships are available with various companies and firms.
+Internships are available with various organizations.
 For more information, visit our careers and internship page.